zeronetworks/BloodHound-Tools/ShotHound/README.md

 1. Query neo4j for all **logical paths** discovered by BloodHound
 2. Test network access between source and destination hosts along a **logical path** using [CornerShot](https://github.com/zeronetworks/cornershot)
 3. An attcker is able to move between two hosts if at least one port is *"open"* between them (by default, CornerShot uses ports that allow for lateral movement)
-4. A path is considered **practical** if network access allows and attacker to propagate along the path
+4. A path is considered **practical** if network access enables an attacker to propagate along the path
 5. Only **practical** paths are returned by ShotHound

 # Future Work